Communicating with Interpreters in Court

 A better understanding of what interpreters do in court, what they need and how difficult their work can be is the best way to start a professional relationship.

 The Court Interpreters Act was passed into law in 1978.
 The law established that individuals involved in federal proceedings have the right to a court interpreter if a language barrier affects communication and comprehension abilities.

 Before the Court Interpreters Act, court interpreters were often found at the last possible second.
-Court interpreters often knew very little about the cases or were treated poorly by the people involved in the trial, who did not understand the skills court interpreters need to have.
+Court interpreters generally knew very little about the cases or were treated poorly by the people involved in the trial, who did not understand the skills court interpreters need to have.